-Consider a probability mass function $\{p_K\}_{K\ge1}$, and positive sequences $\{T_k\}_{k\ge 1}$, $\{\lambda_j\}_{j\ge 1}$.
-A multi-type branching process $S(t)$ starts with a root edge of hierarchical order $K\ge 1$ with probability $p_K$.
+Consider a probability mass function $\{p_K\}_{K\ge1}$, a sequence $\{T_k\}_{k\ge 1}$ of nonnegative Tokunaga coefficients, and a sequence $\{\lambda_j\}_{j\ge 1}$ of positive termination rates.
+A multi-type branching process $S(t)$ starts with a root branch of Horton-Strahler order $K\ge 1$ with probability $p_K$.
 Every branch of order $j\le K$ produces offspring of order $i<j$ with rate $\lambda_j T_{j-i}$.
 A branch of order $j$ terminates with rate $\lambda_j$.
 After termination, a branch of order $j\geq 2$ splits into two branches of order $j-1$.
 A branch of order $j=1$ terminates without leaving offspring.
 The branching history of $S(t)$ creates a random binary tree $T[S]$ in the space $\cL$ of binary trees with edge lengths and no planar embedding.
 The process is uniquely specified by the triplet

 \begin{prop}[{{\bf Side-branching in hierarchical branching process}}] Consider a hierarchical branching process $S(t)=\left(\{T_k\},\{\lambda_j\},\{p_K\}\right)$.
 For any branch $b\subset T[S]$ of order $K+1\ge 2$, let $m_i:=m_i(b)\ge 0$ be the number of its side branches of order $i=1,\dots,K$, and $m:=m(b)=m_1+\dots+m_{K}$ be the total number of the side branches.
 Let $l_i:=l_i(b)$ be the lengths of $m+1$ edges within $b$, counted sequentially from the initial vertex, and $l:=l(b)=l_1+\dots+l_{m+1}$ be the total branch length.
 Then the following statements hold: \begin{enumerate}